rfrost10/Image-Comparator/README.md

 In order to simplify the instructions for both docker and from scratch installs I will shell into the docker to demo, but the commands should be the same for both at this point.

-> Note: In either case you should start from the "Image-Comparator" directory.
+> Note: In either case you should start from the directory "Image-Comparator" your local machine.
+This will be your ```$PWD``` and we will shell into the container and run some init scripts.

 ```
-docker exec -it image-comparator bash
+docker exec -it -w $PWD image-comparator-flask bash
+cd dbutil; # This puts us in the directory where we can initialize the DB with certain scripts
 ```

 Preview of working directory (docker):